talenteco/python-mongo-parking/README.md

 # python-mongo-parking
-Python files for a test.
+Python files for an interview test.
 Test involved retrieving and pushing parking space of cars.